nemo4598/joke_machine/README.md

 # Joke Machine — Arduino Project with TFT SPI Display

-This project is a simple joke generator running on Arduino, displaying random jokes on a small TFT SPI display.
+This project is a simple joke generator running on ESP8266, displaying random jokes on a small TFT SPI display.
 Perfect for beginner makers who want to combine programming, electronics, and fun.

 ---